Slmmmmm/ivl.github.io/README.md

 # Intelligent Vehicles Lab
-Our main research focuses are reinforcement learning, energy management for hybrid vehicles, and behavioral decision-making for automated vehicles.
+Our main research focuses are energy management, autonomous driving and reinforcement learning.
 At present, we have one PI, two PhDs and eight masters in our laboratory.

 ***